Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Minor cuts and wounds benefit from applications of calendula, goldenseal, yellowroot, myrrh, or comfrey salve.
 Dehydration calls for immediate attention.
 Try giving a bowl of weak chamomile or comfrey tea.
 If the pet refuses to drink, give liquids with an eye dropper.

 Fleas, ticks, and mites hate garlic.
 Sprinkle on pet's back and rub into fur.
+If this doesn't work, try Diatomaceous Earth which kills fleas.
+Do not breath in dust or get it near pets face.
+It is not good for the lungs!
 Fresh or dried pennyroyal may be sprinkled in pet's bed to deter fleas.
 (Pennyroyal essential oil is too strong to be used around pets and is not recommended).
-Cedar chips are also known to repel fleas.
+Cedar chips and cedar essential oils are also known to repel fleas.
+Be careful with cats, though.
+Phenols in essential oils can harm them.
+Read more about flea treatments at Wikipedia.

 Occasional bad breath may be treated with parsley.
 Snip fresh parsley into pet's food.
 Constant bad breath may be signs of tooth decay and will require a trip to the veterinarian.
 Gas calls for alfalfa, ginger powder, or fennel seeds.
 Worms may be treated with cloves, mullein, myrrh, echinacea, black walnut hulls, or pumpkin seeds.
 For mange use tea tree oil in the bath.
 Small patches may be treated with direct applications of tea tree oil but do not use extensively on large areas.